phalpern/WG21-halpern/n4034_destructive_move.md

     ::new(to) T(std::move(*from));
     to->~T();

-However, this default can be overridden in two ways:
+This default, however, can be overridden in two ways:

  1. If the trait `is_trivially_destructive_movable<T>` is true, then the destructive move is implemented using byte copies.
-This trait is always true for types that are trivially movable, but can also be overridden for other types by the class authors.
+This trait is always true for types that are trivially movable, but can also be overridden for other types by class authors.

  2. If `destructive_move` is overloaded for a specific type, then ADL will resolve to the overloaded version.
 Thus, a class author can implement an